chiwoojo/chiwoojo.github.com/_posts/2015-12-20-Mac-OS-X-dual-screen-troubles.md

 ---
 layout: post
-title: Mac doesn't go to sleep with dual monitor set up.
-Solved.
+title: "Mac doesn't go to sleep with dual monitor set up.
+Solved."
+published: true
 ---

 Does your Mac laptop not go to sleep when you shut it, only to run on the external display?
 Here is your solution.